SomethingNewUK/party-constitution/financial-scheme.md

 * quarter 3 (1 July – 30 September) by 30 October of that year
 * quarter 4 (1 October – 31 December) by 30 January of the following year

-1.10 In order to comply with this requirement, Alexander Hilton will:
+1.10 In order to comply with this requirement, Raymond James Smith will:

 ### For donations: